 We also have Youth Wrestling on Monday afternoons and an advanced youth class on Wednesday evening.

 The end of each jiu-jitsu class is dedicated to live grappling.
 This provides the opportunity to practice techniques in a controlled environment so each student can feel confident in the street or in a competition.

 This class emphasizes self-defense situations for women.
-Led by Royce Gracie brown belt Mary Holmes, the women's self-defense class is a women-only adaptation of the Gracie Self-Defense system.
+Led by Royce Gracie black belt Mary Holmes, the women's self-defense class is a women’s-only adaptation of the Gracie Self-Defense system.

 Judo is the Japanese art of takedowns with both self-defense and sport applications.
-Our Judo program is led by black belt Eric Anderson.
+Our Judo program is led by black belts Eric Anderson and Nick Palmisciano.